-Lastly, the PERM has a distinct component of a 1-unit "Internship I" & 2-unit "Internship II" courses.
-Students are required to complete 150 hours of placement in "Internship I" in local sport and recreation agencies such as YMCA or National Sport Associations and 200 hours of placement in "Internship II" in overseas sport and recreation agencies such as the Walt Disney World International Cultural Programme, USA Camp Site, Taiwan Outward Bound School etc. The internship allows students to gain first-hand knowledge and understanding of community structure.
+Lastly, the PERM has a distinct component of a 3-unit "Internship" course.
+Students are required to complete no less than 300 working hours of placement in local sport and recreation agencies and no less than 8 weeks in overseas sport and recreation agencies.
+The internship allows students to gain first-hand knowledge and understanding of community structure.
 It also gives students opportunities to experience contacts with professionals on the jobs and to integrate knowledge and theories with practical skills.
 Students are required to possess a valid first-aid qualification offered by Auxiliary Medical Services/Red Cross/St. John's or equivalent organizations.
-Students are also required to attend a minimum of two conferences/workshops/seminars/ academic activities offered by the Department of Sport and Physical Education or the University before being allowed to take Internship in their Year 3 summer break.
+Students are also required to attend a minimum of two conferences/workshops/seminars/academic activities offered or approved by the Department of Sport of Sport and Physical Education or the University before being allowed to take Internship in their Year 3 summer break.